These simple pull through tools for veterans supplement the book.

-If my book details the territory to support you to navigate forward, then these tools form the action component that follows the book.
-We can think about the journey, learn and talk about it and practice but eventually we need to commit to DOING the journey.
+If my book details the territory to support you to navigate forward, then these simple pull through tools for veterans form the action component that follows the book.
+We can think about the journey, learn and talk about it and practice.
+But eventually we need to commit to DOING the journey.
 We need to put our feet in the territory.
-We will all eventually reach the point where we are called to move from learning and preparation to commitment and action.
-Part of this commitment may involve managing fear of failure, challenges, frustrations and setbacks.
+We will all eventually reach the point where we are called to move from learning and preparation, to commitment and action.
+As you transition to or operate in civilian life/territory, part of this commitment may involve managing fear of failure, challenges, frustrations and setbacks.
 At the end of the day we either get up, dust off and keep going or we remain where we are and generally where we do not want to be.

-In this Blog I will detail a number of tools I have used with Veterans and myself over the years.
-These tools are all gathered from different approaches whether they be phone apps or very exciting brain-based activities.
-You may prefer some to others and if none catch your attention then it will be up to you to find and use other tools.
+In this Blog, I will detail a number of tools I have used with Veterans and myself over the years.
+These simple pull through tools for veterans are all gathered from different approaches.
+Whether they be phone apps or very exciting brain-based activities.
+You may prefer some to others and if none catches your attention, then it will be up to you to find and use other tools.
 I cannot strongly reinforce your commitment to action, no matter how small the steps may be.

-I generally keep these tools simple and limited in number as too much choice can be overwhelming.
-The goal is for you, through trying these out, to experience change and relief which is not always only governed by professions you may be seeing.
-Again, just to stress that these tools not a stand-alone.
+I generally keep these tools simple and limited in number as too many choices can become overwhelming.
+As you try out these simple pull through tools for veterans, the goal is for you to experience change and relief which is not always only governed by professions you may be seeing.
+Again, let me stress that none of these tools is a stand-alone.
 It is meant to accompany you and support you while you continue to address your issues with relevant professionals.
 I also encourage you to discuss these tools with them and ensure they are OK with you using them.
 They may also learn a thing or two as well.

-The tools below are all body based.
-Whatever you have been through is in your body-the emotions and feelings, as well as the memories.
+The simple pull through tools for veterans outlined below are all body based.
+Whatever you have been through is in your body – the emotions and feelings, as well as the memories.
 Whatever is in the body is in the brain and vice versa.
 We cannot separate them out or lock them off from each other.
-Think about being on operations-you did not just rely on a map and compass to guide you through the territory.
+Think about being on operations – you did not just rely on a map and compass to guide you through the territory.
 You also relied on your body-intuition, feeling something was not right.
 Combining both could make you more effective and more able to survive.
 To ignore one or the other could potentially negatively impact on achieving your objective.

-2. EFT/ Tapping – Soon after I was trained in this modality I had a veteran attend his meeting with me.
+Soon after I was trained in this modality, I had a veteran attend his meeting with me.
 He was very freaked, anxious, uptight and stressed.
 I asked him if he was willing to try out some fairly weird stuff with me.
 I talked him through what we would be doing.
 He checked in to see there were no cameras in the room and that I was not trying to pull a fast one on him!